A brilliant strike by substitute

 Ghana News Headlines

-For today's latest Ghana news, visit Graphic Online headlines page Ghana news headlines.— Total Women's Africa Cup of Nations (@CAF_AWCON) November 18, 2018
+For latest news in Ghana, visit Graphic Online news headlines page Ghana news page— Total Women's Africa Cup of Nations (@CAF_AWCON) November 18, 2018

 Nigeria's biggest opportunity came their way in the 33rd minute when Desire Oparanozie missed a sitter following a brilliant play by Asisat Oshoala.
 Oparanozie surprisingly blasted wide with only the South African goalie to beat after being put through by Oshoala.